-Catherine Hopkin has over a decade of experience successfully representing clients in commercial and individual Chapter 11 bankruptcy proceedings that resulted in successful plan confirmations, confessed judgment actions, commercial foreclosures, workouts, collection actions, guarantor litigation, tax sale foreclosures, and a wide variety of other creditors’ rights actions.
+Catherine Hopkin is a member with significant experience successfully representing clients in commercial and individual Chapter 11 bankruptcy proceedings, as well as commercial litigation.
+Her representations in insolvency cases have resulted in successful plan confirmations, confessed judgment actions, commercial foreclosures, workouts, collection actions, guarantor litigation, tax sale foreclosures, and a wide variety of other creditors’ rights actions.
+Ms. Hopkin filed and confirmed the first Small Business Reorganization Act case in Maryland in 2020.

-In 2016, Chambers USA recognized Ms. Hopkin as a leader in the Maryland bankruptcy/ restructuring field.
-Additionally, since 2013, Maryland Super Lawyers Magazine has named Ms. Hopkin to its list for her bankruptcy practice.
+Each year since 2016, Chambers USA recognized Ms. Hopkin as a leader in the Maryland bankruptcy/restructuring field.
+Additionally, each year since 2013, Maryland Super Lawyers Magazine has named Ms. Hopkin to its list for her bankruptcy practice.

 University of Maryland Francis King Carey School of Law, 2006